astronomer/docs/astro/ci-cd-templates/circleci.md

     ]}>
 <TabItem value="standard">

-To automate code deploys to a Deployment using CircleCI, complete the following setup in a Git-based repository that hosts an Astro project:
+To automate code deploys to a Deployment using CircleCI for a single branch implementation, complete the following setup in a Git-based repository that hosts an Astro project:

+#### Configuration requirements

+- You have a `main` branch of an Astro project hosted in a single GitHub repository.
+- You have a `prod` Deployment on Astro where you deploy your `main` GitHub branche to.
+- You have a `prod` CircleCI context where you create your environment variables to use in CI/CD workflow.

+#### Implementation

 1. Set the following environment variables in a [CircleCI context](https://circleci.com/docs/2.0/contexts/):